privacy-scaling-explorations/zkevm-specs/specs/mpt/branch.md

 ## Branch

+The gate
-The gate `Branch S and C equal at NON modified_node position` ensures that the only change in `S` and `C` proof occur at `modified_node` (denoting which child of the branch is changed) position.
+`Branch S and C equal at NON modified_node position & only two non-nil nodes when placeholder` ensures that the only change in
+`S` and `C` proof occur at `modified_node` (denoting which child of the branch is changed) position.
 This is needed because the circuit allows only one change at at time.
 The gate has the following
 constraints: